 ADHC providers are responsible for documenting the occurrence of incidents or accidents that affect the health, safety, and welfare of the beneficiary and completing an incident report.
-The incident report shall be submitted to OAAS, or its designee, with the specified requirements and timelines.
-(See Appendix B for information on accessing the OAAS Critical Incident Reporting
+The incident report shall be submitted to the beneficiary's support coordinator with the specified requirements and timelines.
+(See Appendix B for the link to the OAAS Critical Incident Reporting manual).